joshghent/ango/README.md

 Note: Ensure that your CSV file is properly formatted and that the client_ids in the CSV file exist in your system.

 ## License

+This project is licensed under the MIT License.
+This license allows businesses to use, modify, and distribute the software, provided they include the original copyright notice and disclaimer.
+The full text of the MIT License can be found at: https://opensource.org/licenses/MIT

+When using this software, please include the following attribution:
+"This product includes software developed by [Josh Ghent/Turbo Technologies] (https://github.com/joshghent/ango)."